Hercules Detective Agency Case Files are Copyrighted with the U.S. Copyright Office, Library of Congress

 I would not want to say that Hercules was run off his feet just yet, but he was very busy.
 Word had gotten about that the Hercules Detective Agency was open for business.
 Business had been rather brisk.

 Hercules was not at all surprised at the knock on his door.
-Hercules and the Minotaur had just finished a late supper.
+Hercules and Tor had just finished a late supper.

 "Herc," shouted his good friend, Icarus.
 "Open up!"